redhatdemocentral/rhcs-customer-evaluation-demo/README.md

 Install FSI Customer Evaluation on OpenShift
 --------------------------------------------
-1. First ensure you have an OpenShift container based installation, such as one of the following installed first:
+1. (OPTIONAL) First ensure you have an OpenShift container based installation, such as one of the following installed first:

   - [OCP Install Demo](https://github.com/redhatdemocentral/ocp-install-demo)